JDaniel-253/JDaniel-253/README.md

 ## Hi there 👋

+This Daniel, I'm a IT student that loves motor, car, MOTOR.

 <!--
 **JDaniel-253/JDaniel-253** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.